Virtual functions vs. Templates (C++)

 }

-Gets resolved at compile-time, leading to a shorter run-time.
+They get resolved at compile-time, leading to a shorter run-time and more binary code.

 #include <iostream>